thingbomb/feedbomb/README.md

 # Feedbomb

-Feedbomb is a simple and powerful RSS reader for the web.
-It is free, open-source, and supports Progressive Web Apps (PWA).
+Feedbomb is a minimalistic, fast, and customizable RSS feed reader.
+Use on all your devices, create custom article filtering rules, and more, all with Feedbomb.

 ## Features